processone/eturnal/docker-k8s/README.md

   to enable the TURN service.
 Note: the **IPv6 address is optional**.
   * If the external STUN lookup is not desired, define the environment variable `STUN_SERVICE=false` in the `docker run` command.
-* If eturnal shall bind directly to privileged ports (<1024), then the `docker run` option `--security-opt no-new-privileges` must not be used, since the unprivileged eturnal user needs to escalate `CAP_NET_BIND_SERVICE`.
+* Depending on the container runtime in use, if eturnal shall bind to privileged ports (<1024) directly, the option `--security-opt no-new-privileges` must not be used, since the unprivileged container user `eturnal` needs to escalate `CAP_NET_BIND_SERVICE`.
+Newer [Docker](https://github.com/moby/moby/pull/41030) versions for example are not affected.

 ### Custom TLS certificates and dh-parameter file